riscv-steel/riscv-steel/docs/source/soc.md

 ### System Bus

 The system bus module interconnects RISC-V Steel Processor Core (manager device) to the UART and the RAM memory (subordinate devices), as shown in [Figure 1](#figure-1).
-The module multiplexes the signals from the processor's memory interface to the appropriate subordinate device according to the address the processor requests.
+The module multiplexes the signals from the processor's I/O interface to the appropriate subordinate device according to the address the processor requests.

 Each subordinate device in RISC-V Steel SoC is assigned a region of the processor's address space.
 The address range to which each device is mapped is listed in [Table 4](#table-4).